Explorations in the footsteps of Turner, Cotman and Ruskin with Professor David Hill

 So it was last summer that I found myself little village of Sint Annaparochie, little more than a cluster of houses, shops and farms straggling along a dead straight roads and isolated it seems amongst hundreds of square miles of sky-swept fields.

-It seemed to take some reaching, even in a car.
+The village seemed to take some reaching, even in a car.
 In the seventeenth century it would have been a journey of couple of days from Amsterdam, mostly by boat across the Zuideree.
 But it was here that Saskia lived for a few years from age sixteen in 1628.
 She helped keep house for her elder sister Hiskia and brother in law, Dr Gerrit van Loo, who was secretary to the administrator of the North Friesland region of Het Bilt.
 This was a rich agricultural land, and well connected by water to major markets nearby.
 Though Saskia’s future was as yet uncertain, her family was very well established amongst the Friesland elite, and for the time being she could enjoy a well upholstered, cultured and well-protected position.

 They lived in the Regthuys (or courthouse) opposite the church and this can be seen in a late eighteenth-century watercolour belonging to the Fries Museum.
 It is the building with the sign board hanging from the gable.